-This document is the Standard Maintenance (STD) Manual for the VS-85 Computer Systems.
-It is organized in accordance with the approved STD outline established at the Field/Home Office Publications meetings conducted on September 14th and 15th, 1982.
+This document is the First Customer Shipment (FCS) Manual for the VS-85/85-H Computer System.
+It is organized in accordance with the approved FCS outline established at the Field/Home Office Publications meetings conducted on September 14th and 15th, 1982.
+Normally, an FCS manual will not include the Introduction, Theory of Operation, Preventive Maintenance, or Schematics chapters; however, if available at FCS time, they may be included.
 The scope of this manual reflects the type of maintenance philosophy selected for this product (swap unit, printed circuit assembly, chip level or any combination thereof).

-The purpose of this manual is to provide the Wang-trained Customer Engineer (CE) with instructions to operate, troubleshoot and repair the VS-85 Computer Systems.
-It will be updated on a regular schedule.
+The purpose of this manual is to provide the Wang-trained Customer Engineer (CE) with instructions to operate, troubleshoot and repair the VS-85/85-H Computer System at FCS time.
+Information pertaining exclusively to the VS-85-H has been printed in boldface type and underlined so that the CE can readily recognize such information.
+It is not planned to update or reprint this FCS Manual.